yskt0810/bha2022/classdocs/week03.md

 Here is the list that Georg gave us the plan of this week assignment.

 ```
-1. Test some 3D CAD software (at least two).
+1. Demonstrate some 3D CAD software (at least two).
 2. Hands-on Group Work: Design and Make a CleanBox
 3. BHA Stirrer
 4. PocketPCR Case for 3D Printing
 ```

-### 1. Install and Test at least 2 different 3D Applications.
+### 1. 3D Design Software

 I have ever used some 3D CAD software.
 Usually, I am using Autodesk Fusion 360, and it is very easy to make models.
 However, recently, Autodesk limited some functions in Free-version, also, I cannot use the educational license because I left the unviersity last year.
 So, now I am trying to learn some opensorce 3D CAD software such as FreeCAD, OpenSCAD, Blender and so on...

 ### Autodesk Fusion 360

-Here are some of my works by Autodesk Fusion 360
+I will introduce some of my works by Autodesk Fusion 360

 **Simple Core XY Pen Plotter**